Innovating SARS-CoV-2 Detection

 A Drive to Help People

-Laasya Devi Annepureddy uses undergraduate research opportunities to contribute to more equitable health solutions.Laasya Devi Annepureddy (Biomedical Engineering 4th Year)
+Laasya Devi Annepureddy uses undergraduate research opportunities to contribute to more equitable health solutions.Laasya Devi Annepureddy (BME 4th Year)

 Laasya Devi Annepureddy works with Associate Professor of Biomedical Engineering Kenneth Tichauer studying diabetic retinopathy, a common side effect of diabetes that damages a patient’s ability to see and is a leading cause of blindness.
 She has been working on simulation models for imaging the retina, working toward the goal of detecting the disease earlier.